glennodickson/camel-hello-world/README.md

 The goals karaf:assembly and karaf:archive MUST be called to create the custom karaf assembly as shown in the command below -

     mvn clean install karaf:assembly karaf:archive

 # Running on OpenShift v3

-If you would like to create an application template to start apps like this one on OpenShift v3, then just run the following OpenShift command:

-   curl -s -L https://raw.githubusercontent.com/dhirajsb/camel-hello-world/master/os3-app-template.json | oc create -f -

-This will add the 'fuse-karaf' App to the list of Apps that you can create in the OpenShift v3 console when you click the Add to project button.
+You can run this application on OpenShift using the Source 2 Image builders like this:

+   oc new-app --strategy=source fabric8/s2i-karaf:1.1.5~https://github.com/<YOUR-REPO>/camel-hello-world